 The program provides extensive training in research methods and specialized areas of psychological study, including experimental, developmental, abnormal, personality and social psychology.
 Faculty and students regularly present at conferences hosted by major organizations including the American Psychological Association.

 You also gain practical experience through student-led research experiments and collaboration with faculty on various research projects.
 Fieldwork is available through St. John's Center for Psychological Services and clinics throughout the local community.

-Professor and Chair
+Professor and Chair, Psychology

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission.

 To earn your B.A. in Psychology, you complete a minimum of 120 credits including core requirements, major requirements, and free electives.
 The major requirements are outlined below.
 For more information about courses, please see the St. John's College of Liberal Arts and Sciences section of our Undergraduate Bulletin.